 Queen Elizabeth National Park

 Taking its name from Queen Elizabeth II, this national park is renowned for its birding safaris.
-Covering a mammoth area of 1,978 square kilometres, Queen Elizabeth National Park has in excess of 600 distinct bird species which incidentally is the largest concentration of distinctive bird species in the entire East African region.
-Because of its large size and highly diverse flora and fauna, Queen Elizabeth National Park attracts tourists in huge numbers every year and it is the most visited national park in Uganda.
+Covering a mammoth area of 1,978 square kilometers, Queen Elizabeth National Park has in excess of 600 distinct bird species which incidentally is the largest concentration of distinctive bird species in the entire East African region.
+Because of its large size and highly diverse flora and fauna, Queen Elizabeth National Park Safari attracts tourists in huge numbers every year and it is the most visited national park in Uganda.

 This national park is also an excellent place for big game viewing as it’s home to 5,000 hippos, 2,500 mighty elephants, and in excess of 10,000 buffalo.
 Apart from them, lions and leopards are also quite popular for big game viewing in this national park.